vonlof/demo-simple-seo/ARTICLE.md

 ### Conclusion
+Thank you for reading this post, this was my first article on medium and my blog post.
+So I hope you liked it.

 So the subject was to create a simple seo service for your application.
 We did that, but for now you have a starter to extend this module.